neulab/idiomata-bot/README.md

 Create a bot according to the [Telegram Bot Instructions](https://core.telegram.org/bots) Add the token to a file named "token.txt".

+Download data for some common languages:

+    bash download_data.sh

 Run the bot:

     python bot.py